KarlaAvanco/CitaNeg/README.md

 6. evaluator.py
 This function (class Evaluator) stores the results from the features and rules modules in a dictionary which takes the id of the context as key.
 Also, the text of the context and the original polarity, both coming from the CitaNeg dataset file, are stored in this dictionary.
 The text of the context is useful to analyze the rules result and the original polarity to verify precision and recall.
 This class also applies the rules and features and evaluates their results (result of a single rule/feature).
-Finaly, the class exports the results under csv format.
+Finally, the class exports the results under csv format.

 7. main.py
 The main code opens the directory where the Talismane parsed files are stored.
-It allow to apply the features/rules and evaluate them by calling the class Evaluator.
+It allows to apply the features/rules and evaluate them by calling the class Evaluator.

 ### HOW TO USE THE SCRIPT
 The script takes three inputs and produces three outputs.
-(a) input 1: directory with the Stanza parsed files (b) input 2: CitaNeg datased (csv file)
+(a) input 1: directory with the Stanza parsed files (b) input 2: CitaNeg dataset (csv file)
 (c) input 3: a file with specificic scores produced by the software TXM (csv file) (d) output: results table in two versions, rules and features (csv files) (e) output: results file adapted for WEKA (csv file)

-It is possible to use the scripts independently, if the contexte have already been parsed.
+It is possible to use the scripts independently, if the contexts have already been parsed.
 In other words, this package can be used without the pipeline.py.
 Use the command line below and the path to the respective folders/files:

 		python3 main.py (a) (d) (e) (b) (c)